Azure/karpenter-provider-azure/docs/workshops/1_install_karpenter.md

 ```

 > Note: <br>
-> \- If you see a warning for "WARNING: SSH key files", and/or "WARNING: docker_bridge_cidr" these are not a concern, and can be disregarded.
+> \- If you see a warning for "CryptographyDeprecationWarning", "WARNING: SSH key files", and/or "WARNING: docker_bridge_cidr" these are not a concern, and can be disregarded.

 Create federated credential linked to the karpenter service account for auth usage: